moshner/automateyourlife.org/_posts/2016-06-12-mute-android-with-tasker.md

 title: "Mute Android with Tasker"
 image: "icon-phone-mute.png"
 tags: ["android", "tasker"]
+excerpt: "Learn to set up Tasker to mute your Android phone when you flip it over."

 problem: "I forget to mute my phone in meetings sometimes."
 solution: "Mute my phone automatically by the simple act of turning it upside down on the table."